-- NTT:

-- \ Nasmyth A: SOFI

-- \ Nasmyth B: EFOSC2

-- \ Nasmyth B: ULTRACAM

-- NIRPS: the Front End Adaptive Optics and the Back End of the Near Infra-Red Planet Searcher continues to be commissioned at the 3.6-m telescope in Period 109.
-The installation of NIRPS is not expected to affect the operation of HARPS in Period 109.

-- The Visitor (Cassegrain) focus of the 3.6-m telescope is not offered during Period 109 due to the installation and commissioning of NIRPS.
-The possibility of offering this visitor focus will be re-evaluated in the future.

-- ULTRACAM: This PI instrument is offered to the ESO community for up to 5% of the observing time at the NTT in Period 109.
+- HARPS can be operated simultaneously with NIRPS starting from period 111. - The Cassegrain Visitor focus of the 3.6-m telescope is not offered during Period 111 due to the operation of NIRPS and HARPS.
+The possibility of offering this visitor focus will be re-evaluated in the future. - The Visitor focus of the NTT continues to be available during P111, see Sect.
+3. - The installation and commissioning of SoXS are expected to start near the end of Period 111.
+As a consequence, SOFI is expected to be decommissioned shortly before, and EFOSC2 is expected to be decommissioned during Period 112. - ULTRACAM: This PI instrument is offered to the ESO community for up to 5% of the observing time at the NTT in Period 111.
 Operation of this PI instrument requires the presence of the instrument team, so ULTRACAM programmes will preferentially be scheduled contiguously on periods of several nights.
 For questions on the instrument and observation strategies, users shall contact the instrument PI, Prof. Vik Dhillon (vik.dhillon[AT]sheffield.ac.uk), at least two weeks prior to submitting their proposal.

 The ULTRACAM consortium is committed to support the PIs and observers from the ESO community that have been awarded telescope time with ULTRACAM.
 The ULTRACAM team will support the execution of the observations and the subsequent data reduction to allow the scientific exploitation of the data obtained with ULTRACAM.
-Proposers must check that their planned observations do not duplicate any protected targets specified for ULTRACAM in the Period 109 GTO target protection webpages.
+Proposers must check that their planned observations do not duplicate any protected targets specified for ULTRACAM in the Period 111 GTO target protection webpages.